buildthenmarket/Health-and-Fitness/Mental Fitness/Love.md

+# L

+The person you marry is the biggest financial decision you make.
+The right person will lead to prosperity.
+The wrong person will lead to ruin

 ![Quiet vs Talkative](<static/Quiet vs Talkative.png>)

 - there is no love without sin, love is better measured by how much we forgive